SplineCam: Exact Visualization and Characterization of Deep Network Geometry and Decision Boundaries: Introduction

 Interpreting the geometry of a DN is a nontrivial task since many different sets of parameters can lead to the same input-output mapping.
-One example is obtained by permuting the rows of $\bW^{\ell},\bb^\ell$ and the columns of $\bW^{\ell+1}$ any two consecutive layers DN.
+One example is obtained by permuting the rows of $\bW^{\ell},\bb^\ell$ and the columns of $\bW^{\ell+1}$ for any two consecutive layers in a DN.
 Another example is to rescale $\bW^{\ell},\bb^\ell$ by some constant $\kappa$ and to rescale $\bW^{\ell+1}$ by $1/\kappa$ for a ReLU-DN \cite{phuong2020functional}; the list of such parameter manipulations preserving the underlying DN's function is an active area of research \cite{petzka2020notes}.
 Since one cannot trivially use the DN's parameters to describe its mapping, practitioners have relied on different solutions to interpret what has been learned by a model by looking at the activations instead of the weights of the network \cite{yosinski2015understanding,jalwana2021cameras}.
 Activation based interpretability methods however can be susceptible to feature adversarial attacks, i.e., adversarial attacks that don't cross the decision boundary but changes the activation \cite{ghorbani2019interpretation}.
-An alternative empirical method for model interpretation is finding the closest point to a training sample $\bx$ that lies on the model's decision boundary \cite{somepalli2022can}.
+Some alternative empirical methods for model interpretation, therefore rely on sampling the decision boundary or finding the point on a model's decision boundary closest to a sample $\bx$ \cite{somepalli2022can}.
 Beyond interpretability, such methods find practical use in active learning \cite{locatelli2018adaptive} and adversarial robustness \cite{he2018decision}.
-In this setting, one commonly performs gradient updates from an initial guess for $\bx$ based on an objective function that reaches its minimum whenever its argument lies on the model's decision boundary.
+In this setting, gradient updates are performed from an initial guess for $\bx$ based on an objective function that reaches its minimum whenever its argument lies on the model's decision boundary.
 While alternative and more efficient solutions have been developed, most of the progress in this direction has focused on providing more optimized losses and sampling strategies \cite{somepalli2022can,he2018decision}.
 In short, {\em there doesn't exist an exact (up to machine precision) method to compute the decision boundary of a DN.}